FREQUENTLY ASKED QUESTIONS

 The department strongly recommends that students take HIST 0600 in the fall of their junior year.
 It is not offered in the spring, because it requires 3 faculty members to staff it and frankly, we don't have enough of them to be able to run it twice every year.
 If you are planning to go abroad for a semester, we would advise you to go in the spring.
 If this is impossible, or if you wish to be abroad for the whole year, then you should plan on taking HIST 0600 in the fall semester of your senior year.
 You would then write a senior thesis in the winter and spring semesters.
 This has been done successfully by many students in the past.
 Be sure to consult with your advisor or with the department chair about your plans to study abroad.

-Can I claim credit for History courses taken abroad?
+Can I claim credit for History courses taken abroad or off-campus?

-You can normally count up to two History courses taken abroad towards the History major.
 In judging whether or not a particular course might be counted, use common sense.
 Is the course taught within a History department or faculty?
 Does it deal with a topic that might be taught in the Middlebury History department?
 These are good signs.
-Is History just an element in the title (eg. in a course like "History of Philosophy"), or do historical issues and methods have a role in the course itself?
-Have you already taken a course at Middlebury that is virtually the same as this one (in which case, don't even think of taking it, because we won't count it)?
+Is History just an element in the title (e.g. in a course like "History of Philosophy"), or do historical issues and methods have a role in the course itself?
+Have you already taken a course at Middlebury that is virtually the same as this one?
+If so, don't even think of taking it, because we won't count it.

 What can I do with a History major?